tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 },
 ```

-This custom `start` command will run webpack in debug mode, which will be more verboise in flagging issues.
+- This custom `start` command will run webpack in debug mode, which will be more verboise in flagging issues.
 This command also sets webpack to watch for any changes in the JavaScript files; when we make a change, webpack will re-builf the bundle.js file automatically for us.

 **8) Run npm!**

+- Type:

 ```js
 npm start
 ```
-This executes `webpack -d --watch` for you.
+- this executes `webpack -d --watch` for you

 You should now see that *dist/bundle.js* has been created.
 If you open *bundle.js*, you will see that your 4 JavaScript files have been compiled to ES5 and the results bundled into it.